Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-6-BFF-Proxy/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `2-6-BFF-Proxy/CallGraphBFF/appsettings.json` file.
-1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the string `Enter_the_Tenant_Id_Here` and replace it with your Azure AD tenant/directory ID.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `CallGraphBFF` app copied from the Azure portal.
+1. Find the string `Enter_the_Application_Id_Here` and replace it with the application ID (clientId) of `CallGraphBFF` app copied from the Azure portal.
-1. Find the key `ClientSecret` and replace the existing value with the generated secret that you saved during the creation of `CallGraphBFF` copied from the Azure portal.
+1. Find the string `Enter_the_Client_Secret_Here` and replace it with the generated secret that you saved during the creation of `CallGraphBFF` copied from the Azure portal.

 ### Step 5: Running the sample